SunsetMkt/Blog-hugo/static/tools/vscode/README.md

 * <https://github.com/Felx-B/vscode-web/issues/39>
 * <https://github.com/microsoft/vscode-test-web>
 * <https://update.code.visualstudio.com/api/update/web-standalone/stable/latest>
-* Set `access-control-allow-origin: *` if not working
+* Set `access-control-allow-origin: *` if not working.
-* Use HTTPS if still not working
+* Use HTTPS if still not working.
 * `productVersion`: `1.106.2`
-* It just works and no warranty
+* It just works and with no warranty.
+* Keep `index.html`.
+It's customized.
+Replace `build` when upgrade.
+* For demonstration purpose only.
+This page is not affiliated with Microsoft, nor the Visual Studio Code project.

 ## Patches